Project-wide settings

 • Key rotation: Generate new keys while keeping the old one temporarily active

-The secure API key system enables you to safely rotate keys without downtime by maintaining both primary and backup keys during the transition period.
+Rotation without downtime works by maintaining both primary and backup keys during the transition period.
+Delete the backup key once all your systems use the new one.

 Community questions